Robbbo-T/AQUA/README.md

 *   **AEIC (Application Entangling Interfaced Context):** A quantum entanglement-based interface ensuring unprecedented synchronization between classical and quantum subsystems with strictly bounded latency.
 *   **SEAL (Serving Entanglement API Locking) entities:** A novel quantum-secured API framework operating in a state of semantic superposition, delivering atomic, verified execution.
 *   **QASI-AERIAL (Quantum-API Structured Implementation for Aerial Autonomy, Competency, and Control) systems:** A revolutionary approach to aerodynamic autonomy, where flight competency is directly encoded and manipulated as quantum states within Bloch Pulsing Spaces.
-*   **UTCS-MI (Universal Traceability and Certification Standard – Mission Integration):** A comprehensive 13-field identifier standard ensuring universal traceability and cryptographic integrity across all system components for seamless certification.
+*   **UTCS-MI (Universal Technical Content Standard – Machine Input):** A comprehensive 13-field identifier standard for prompting universal machine readeable (no space for generative interpratation of publication oriented artifacts) ensuring universal traceability and cryptographic integrity across all system components for seamless certification.

-AQUA v20.0 provides a mathematically rigorous and certifiable foundation for next-generation aerospace systems that leverage the formidable advantages of quantum computing while maintaining unyielding compliance with existing and evolving aviation standards.
+AQUA v20.0 provides a mathematically rigorous and certifiable foundational for next-generation aerospace systems that leverage the formidable advantages of quantum computing while maintaining unyielding compliance with existing and evolving aviation standards.

 ---